RTmtfiallos/IDS-AKS-Accelerator/README.md

 Releases are used to version the bicep code files, they can be leveraged directly for use in your project or you can opt to Fork the repo if you prefer.

+The following modules have been commited to the rtdeployed for this project and suiatble to immediate reuse.

 ### DevOps - GitHub Actions